Microchip-MPLAB-Harmony/csp_apps_sam_d5x_e5x/apps/qspi/qspi_read_write/readme.md

 This example uses the QSPI peripheral library to erase and write an array of values to the QSPI Serial Flash memory.
 It verifies the value written by reading the values back and comparing it to the value written.

+The application can be configured to perform operations on below QSPI Serial Flash Memories
+- SST26VF064B (Default)
+- N25Q256

 ## Downloading and building the application

 To download or clone this application from Github, go to the [top level of the repository](https://github.com/Microchip-MPLAB-Harmony/csp_apps_sam_d5x_e5x) and click